Levarix/devops-interview-task/README.md

 ## Preparation:
 Before the interview, please ensure that you have the following software/tools installed on your laptop:

-1. **Ensure you are not using Windows WSL:** There is some issues with basic docker working
+1. **Ensure you are not using Windows WSL:** There is some issue with basic docker working

 2. **Docker:** Ensure Docker is installed and running on your laptop.
 You should be able to build and run Docker containers.